Usaid-Bin-Rehan/Usaid-Bin-Rehan/README.md

 👨‍💻 About Me:

-Bs Computer Science Sophomore at NUCES-FAST Karachi interested in gaining exposure to fundamentals of various technologies / frameworks through internships in SQA, CyberSecurity, Cloud / Data Engineering and DevOps before specializing in AI.
+Bs Computer Science Sophomore at NUCES-FAST KHI having experimental exposure in various frameworks / technologies and interested in mastering CS fundamentals before specializing in Data Science / AI

 🛠️ Projects: